MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-connect-field-service-mobile.md

 ## Prerequisites

-- An active Dynamics 365 Guides license, either a trial or paid.
+- An active Dynamics 365 Field Service or Guides license.

 - An environment with [Dynamics 365 Guides version 800.6.x installed](/power-platform/admin/manage-apps#install-an-app-in-the-environment-view).
 To use Guides and Field Service together in the mobile app, ensure both applications are installed on the same environment.